how it works

 • issuer + time

-Later, anyone can prove: Every account, resource, credential, and budget an agent created, changed, or removed: the anti-shadow-infrastructure trail, without a single secret in the evidence.
+Later, a verifier can confirm the issuer signed a record binding: Every account, resource, credential, and budget an agent created, changed, or removed: the anti-shadow-infrastructure trail, without a single secret in the evidence.

 extension: org.peacprotocol/provisioning-lifecycle. kinds: catalog, account, resource, credential, budget, subscription, deployment, and more.